wanoz/PanML/README.md

 ## PanML: A simple generative AI/ML development toolkit

 ## Goal
-This package aims to make analysis and experimentation of generative AI/ML models more accessible, by providing a minimalistic programmatic interface to foundation models for Data Scientists, Machine Learning Engineers and Software Developers.
+This package aims to make analysis and experimentation of generative AI/ML models more accessible, by providing a minimalistic and consistent interface to foundation models for Data Scientists, Machine Learning Engineers and Software Developers.
 It's a work in progress, so very much open for collaboration and contribution.
 <br><br>
 **Current supported generative AI/ML category** <br>
 *Language models*